pgorman/dangerjaunt/dangerjaunt.md

 For an equal number of game sessions, the player assumes the role of an alternate character or NPC henchman.

 The magic-user's chance of success depends upon how well she funds the research.
-Costs in lab glass, exotic substances, and consultations with sages can reach staggering totals, especially for high-level spells.
+Costs in lab glass, exotic substances, and consultations with sages reach staggering totals, especially for high-level spells.
 For each 10% cumulative chance of success, the cost for first-level spells is 1,000 gp, second-level 2,000 gp, third 4,000 gp, fourth 8,000 gp, fifth 16,000 gp, and sixth-level spells cost 32,000 gp.

 After the minimum number of weeks, the player rolls percentile dice to check the success or failure of the research.